 ESG’s three key parts explained

-Like any science, profession or industry, responsible investing has its own language.
+Like any science, profession or industry, sustainable investing has its own language.
 Because investing in your pension is important for your financial wellbeing, understanding the terminology can be important.

 ‘ESG’ describes three key things that fund managers – the professionals who invest your pension money – look at to weigh up the pros and cons of investing in a company.